 Then Moses said to the Israelites, “See, the LORD has chosen Bezalel son of Uri, the son of Hur, of the tribe of Judah, and he has filled him with the Spirit of God, with skill, ability and knowledge in all kinds of crafts– to make artistic designs for work in gold, silver and bronze, to cut and set stones, to work in wood and to engage in all kinds of artistic craftsmanship.
 And he has given both him and Oholiab son of Ahisamach, of the tribe of Dan, the ability to teach others.
 He has filled them with skill to do all kinds of work as craftsmen, designers, embroiderers in blue, purple and scarlet yarn and fine linen, and weavers—all of them master craftsmen and designers.

 To me, this is a beautiful picture of how God intends his Church to function.
 Israel was not commanded to tithe until they settled in the promised land, so this passage is prior to the tithe requirement.
 How many times is willing in there?
 How many times is freewill mentioned?
 How many times does it mention that God has filled his people with gifts and skills and abilities?
 This passage proves that God is capable of equipping his people to finance and support the local ministry of God without incorporating the structure of the law to do it.
-We act as if the church’s hands will be tied behind our back if we don’t require tithing.
-Can it get any more plain than this?
-Can we stop whining about how people need to tithe, when actually we just have people that are not willing to listen to the Spirit of God.
+We act as if the church’s hands will be tied behind our backs if we don’t require tithing.
+Can it get any plainer than this?
+Can we stop whining about how people need to tithe when actually we just have people that are not willing to listen to the Spirit of God?

-I don’t know about you, but I want this old time religion.
-The question is are you and i willing?
+I don’t know about you, but I want this old-time religion.
+The question is are you and I willing?
 So what about you?
 Do you think this passage portrays a good example for us to follow today?